By Donald D. Hook — Former CTO & CIO, Full On Consulting | April 2026 | 12 min read

 Our interim CTOs are former enterprise Chief Technology Officers who have led platform architecture, engineering organizations, and technology strategy for growth-stage and enterprise companies.
 Senior-only — the CTO you meet owns your architecture.

-Many mid-market companies operate with a single technology executive covering both domains — sometimes titled CIO, sometimes CTO, sometimes VP of Technology.
-This works when the company's technology footprint is manageable and the demands on each domain are not yet competing for the same executive bandwidth.
+Many mid-market companies operate with a single technology executive covering both CIO and CTO domains — sometimes titled VP of Technology.
+This works when the technology footprint is manageable and the demands on each domain are not yet competing for the same executive bandwidth.

 It stops working when: